-Face perception Neural underpinnings: normal populations Cortical contributions The neural underpinning of successful face representation has been of much interest in visual neuroscience likely because of the complexity of the process and the observers' great facility with faces.
-Face selective cells have been identified in monkey inferior temporal cortex (see (6) for a review) and, more recently, face-selectivity has been confirmed in the same regions in studies using functional magnetic resonance imaging (fMRI) in monkeys (7, 8) and in marmosets (9) [see also (10-14)].
-We note, however, that the findings of single unit investigations and fMRI in monkeys are not always consistent (15), and that there is a need to elucidate the relationship between these two domains.
+The neural underpinning of successful face representation has been of much interest in visual neuroscience likely because of the complexity of the process and the observers' great facility with faces.
+Face selective cells have long been identified in monkey inferior temporal (IT) cortex (see Ref 7 for a review) and, more recently, face selectivity has been confirmed in the same regions in studies using functional magnetic resonance imaging (fMRI) in monkeys^{8,9} and in marmosets10 [see also Refs 11-15].
+We note, however, that the findings of single unit investigations and fMRI in monkeys are not always consistent,16 and that there is a need to elucidate further the relationship between these two domains.

-In humans, our understanding of the neural substrate of face recognition has received the greatest boost from the numerous fMRI studies in adult humans investigating this issue.
-These studies, collectively, point to a number of regions that show a selective response to faces (compared to other stimuli) including the fusiform gyrus (FFA) (16-18), the lateral occipital region (LOF), the superior temporal sulcus (STS), and the occipital face area (OFA) (19-26).
-In addition to these "core regions" of face processing (adopting the terminology of (21)), there are a number of other regions outside the occipito-temporal cortex that constitute an "extended" face recognition system and play a critical role in other aspects of face perception.
-These include for example, the anterior temporal lobe, which plays a critical role in processing semantic and biographical information (27-29) as well as identity representations of faces (30), independent of modality (for a recent review, see (31-33).
-In addition, the precuneus/posterior cingulate cortex and the anterior paracingulate cortex likely play a role in representing some knowledge of faces, consistent with the stronger activation for familiar versus unknown faces in these regions obtained via various paradigms (e.g., generally famous faces [30], personally familiar faces (26), and visually familiar faces [31]).
-Others have implicated the precuneus/posterior cingulate region in the acquisition of face familiarity [32], and this is also consistent with studies showing selective activation for familiar voices in this region [33].
+In humans, our understanding of the neural substrate of face recognition has received the greatest boost from the numerous fMRI studies investigating this issue in adult humans.
+These studies, collectively, point to a number of regions that show a selective response to faces (compared to other stimuli) in multiple regions, including the fusiform face area (FFA) gyrus, ^{17-19} the lateral occipital face (LO) region, the superior temporal sulcus (STS), and the occipital face area (OFA).
+6,20-26 In addition to these 'core regions' of face processing (adopting the terminology of Ref 6), there are a number of other regions outside the occipito-temporal cortex that constitute an 'extended' face recognition system and play a critical role in other aspects of face perception.
+These include for example, the anterior temporal lobe, which plays a key role in processing semantic and biographical information^{27-29} as well as the identity representations of faces,30 perhaps even independent of modality (for a recent review, see Refs 31-33.
+In addition, the precuneus/posterior cingulate cortex and the anterior paracingulate cortex likely play a role in representing some knowledge of faces, consistent with the stronger activation for familiar versus unknown faces in these regions obtained via various paradigms (e.g., generally famous faces, 29 personally familiar faces, 26 and visually familiar faces30).
+Others have implicated the precuneus/posterior cingulate region in the acquisition of face familiarity,31 and perhaps in the representation of familiarity more generally,34 and this is also consistent with studies showing selective activation for familiar voices in this region.32